-7.3 Methodology
+8.3 Methodology

-- 7.3.1 The method of conducting an ASIDOHL2 assessment is set out by Cadw in Guide to Good Practice on using the Register of Landscapes of Historic Interest in Wales in the Planning and Development Process (2nd Edition 2007) (Appendix IV).
-The assessment utilised the HLCAs as a basic unit of measurement, which can be variable as each HLCA may not be entirely representative of the wider Historic Landscape character and value (e.g. an agricultural character area forming part of an industrial historic landscape).
-Nevertheless, the HLCAs contribute to the value of the wider historic landscape in ASIDOHL2 terms.
-The ASIDOHL2 assessment is broken into five stages.
+- 8.3.1 The method of conducting an ASIDOHL2 assessment is set out by Cadw in Guide to Good Practice on using the Register of Landscapes of Historic Interest in Wales in the Planning and Development Process (2nd Edition 2007) (Appendix IV).
+The assessment utilises the HLCAs as a basic unit of measurement, which can be variable as each HLCA may not be entirely representative of the wider Historic Landscape character and value (e.g. an agricultural character area forming part of an industrial historic landscape).
+Nevertheless, the HLCAs contribute to the value of the wider historic landscape in ASIDOHL2 terms. - 8.3.2 The ASIDOHL2 assessment is broken into five stages.
 Stage 1 is the compilation of contextual data, usually in the form of baseline information for an archaeological desk-based assessment (see above).
 Stages 2-4 assesses each HLCA for direct and indirect effects by the proposed development and Stage 5 combines the results of Stages 2-4 to produce an assessment of the overall impact on the Historic Landscape.
-(Cadw 2007, Table 1,15). - 7.3.2 Heritage assets are categorised according to the only values that are nationally agreed in the Department of Transport/Welsh Office/Scottish Office Design Manual for Roads and Bridges.
-Formerly Vol. 11 Section 3 Part 2 (HA 208/07 Cultural Heritage) 2007, amended 2009 (DMRB 2007), as amended January 2020 LA 106 Revision 1.
-Cadw published their Conservation Principles for the sustainable management of the historic environment in Wales 2011.
+(Cadw 2007, Table 1,15). - 8.3.3 Heritage assets are categorised according to the only values that are nationally agreed as defined in the Department of Transport/Welsh Office/Scottish Office Design Manual for Roads and Bridges (DMRB): LA 106 Cultural Heritage Assessment Revision 1 (2020), which has replaced DMRB: HA 208/07 Cultural Heritage (2007, amended 2009). - 8.3.4 Cadw published their Conservation Principles for the sustainable management of the historic environment in Wales (2011).
 These principles provide the basis upon which Cadw discharges its statutory duties, makes decisions or offers advice about changes to historic assets.
-Cadw further advise that the Conservation Principles should also be used by others (including owners, developers and other public bodies) to assess the potential impacts of a development proposal on the significance of any historic asset/ assets and to assist in decision making where the historic environment is affected by the planning process (PPW 2021). - 7.3.3 There are four values that need to be considered when assessing significance and these are set out in Cadw's Conservation Principles for the Sustainable Management of the Historic Environment in Wales: Evidential value, Historic Value, Aesthetic Value and Communal Value.
+Cadw further advise that the Conservation Principles should also be used by others (including owners, developers and other public bodies) to assess the potential impacts of a development proposal on the significance of any historic asset/ assets and to assist in decision making where the historic environment is affected by the planning process (PPW 2021).

+8.3.5 There are four values that need to be considered when assessing significance and these are set out in Cadw's Conservation Principles for the Sustainable Management of the Historic Environment in Wales: Evidential value, Historic Value, Aesthetic Value and Communal Value.